Venezuela's Maduro seeks decree powers to face U.S. 'imperialism'

 Venezuela's National Assembly, which requires two votes to approve the Enabling Law once a formal request is received, was due to meet later on Tuesday.
 In the past, both Maduro and Chavez have received speedy approval of the Enabling Law.

-(Additional reporting Corina Pons in Caracas, Daniel Trotta in Havana, Marianna Parraga in Houston Editing by W Simon and Ken Wills)
+(Additional reporting Corina Pons in Caracas, Daniel Trotta in Havana, Marianna Parraga in Houston Editing by W Simon)